PlatinaSB/JWP_WO/README.md

 ## Development

-**don't forget to setup .env by copying .env.example and name i to .env and set it up**
+**don't forget to setup .env by copying .env.example and name it to .env and set it up**

 ### run both